Bogra Zilla School: Location

 Bogra Zilla School is located at the center of Bogra city, called Shatmatha.
 It is the nerve of Bogra town.
 The Circuit House is situated at the eastern border of the school and a playing ground, named Altafunnesa is situated in the southern border.

 Admission

 Admission is competitive.
 Students are admitted into class three.
 After an initial screening, more than 2500 applicants appear at a comprehensive admission test for only 240 positions.
 There are a few positions (five to ten) in class four to nine each year.

 Academics

 This school teaches from class three to class ten.
 Upon a screening in class ten, students appear at the SSC examination.
+The school frequently ranks among the top schools of Bangladesh in terms of SSC result.